Table of Contents

 Certain dog breeds have an undeserved reputation of being dangerous dogs.
 This makes them unpopular choices for adopters.
 Along with certain other breeds of dog, they are overlooked in animal shelters and rescues.

-Local authority pounds and shelters put animals to death after a short time limit.
-A number of other shelters and rescues do the same.
-This means the dog breeds that are so often overlooked by adopters are the breeds most often put to sleep.
+Local authority pounds and shelters put animals to death after a short time period.
+Some other shelters and rescues do the same.
+The dog breeds that are so often overlooked by adopters are the breeds most often put to sleep.

 There is often nothing wrong with the dogs, there are other factors why they are overlooked.
 It might be that: